phoenixframework/websock_adapter/README.md

 * Upgrades are handled as a plain Plug call.
 You are able to route requests to your upgrade endpoint using all of the power of the Plug API

+## Upgrade Validation

+Since `0.5.5`, WebSockAdapter validates requests made via `WebSockAdapter.upgrade/3` (this was and continues to also be done by the underlying web server, but since the server's validation occurs after the `Plug.call/2` lifecycle completes it's difficult to meaningfully handle such errors).
+This validation examines the request for conformance to the clauses laid out in RFC5455§4.2, as well as RFC8441§5 for HTTP/2 connections.
+Requests which do not satisfy the requirements laid out in those specifications will result in a `WebSockAdapter.UpgradeError` being raised, containing details of the reason for the failure

 ## Installation

 The websock_adapter package can be installed by adding `websock_adapter` to your list of dependencies in `mix.exs`: